 The South Carolina Synod recommends that the Director of Evangelical Mission follow these guidelines as he/she establishes compensation for pastor-developer.

 APPENDIX A

-Suggested Base Salary Guidelines for Rostered Pastors of SC Synod conversations about what would be fair and just compensation for each minister.
+Suggested Base Salary Guidelines for Rostered Pastors of SC Synod

 (Excel Compensation Worksheets are online at https://scsynod.com/call-process/ and instructions are found on pg.
-21.)
+22.)